loopy3025/simplegit/_posts/2016-03-02-i-kind-of-get-git-now.md

 You’ll eventually want to push your changes to a remote repository, whether it’s in the ITS github or Acquia.
 When you do your push, you do so by name.

-Navigate to the remote repository on the Github website.
+* Navigate to the remote repository on the Github website.
 You will see that your demo folder is not up there.
 Example: https://github.com/ny/opwdd.ny.gov
-In git, checkout the demo branch:  git checkout demo
+* In git, checkout the demo branch:  git checkout demo
-Type:  git push github HEAD
+* Type:  git push github HEAD
-This will push all the changes in your current branch whatever it is.
+ * This will push all the changes in your current branch whatever it is.
-You could push a specific branch by putting that branch’s name in place of “HEAD”.
+ * You could push a specific branch by putting that branch’s name in place of “HEAD”.
-Check the remote repository again in your browser.
+* Check the remote repository again in your browser.
-Click the branches drop-down and select the demo branch.
+* Click the "branches" drop-down and select the demo branch.
-You will see the files listed change, adding your demo folder.
+* You will see the files listed change, adding your demo folder.
 If you switch back to master, you will not see it because you did not push master.
-In git, switch to the master branch:   git checkout master
+* In git, switch to the master branch:   git checkout master
-Type:  git push
+* Type:  git push
-You will get an error.
+ * You will get an error.
-Type the command git suggests: git push --set-upstream github master You will be asked for your credentials.
+* Type the command git suggests: git push --set-upstream github master
+ * You will be asked for your credentials.
-Now refresh the master branch list in github.
+* Now refresh the master branch list in github.
 Your demo folder should be visible.

-Rolling Back
+#### Rolling Back

+There are lots of ways to roll back changes using github.
+These methods range from the simple to the soul-crushingly complicated.
+We can focus on a couple of them here, but the [git documentation](https://git-scm.com/documentation) and [stack overflow](http://stackoverflow.com/questions/tagged/git) are a big help in case you ever need to do anything very difficult.

-In command line, checkout demo again and commit another change with a third line to your document, “Goodbye!”
-Make the commit message “Said goodbye.” git checkout demo
+* In command line, checkout demo again and commit another change with a third line to your document, “Goodbye!”
+Make the commit message “Said goodbye.”
+ * git checkout demo
-Add line to document
+ * Add line to document
-git add .
+ * git add .
-git commit -m “Said goodbye.”
+ * git commit -m “Said goodbye.”
-git push github demo
+ * git push github demo
-But wait!
+* But wait!
 You didn’t want to say goodbye.
 You need to roll back to a previous commit.
-List your last 3 commits with this command:  git log -3 | cat The “git log” lists your commits.
+* List your last 3 commits with this command:  git log -3 | cat
+ * The “git log” lists your commits.
 The “-3” tells git to only list the last three. the “ | cat” tells git not to use vi to scroll through the commits.
 Instead, it will just spit them all out relatively instantaneously.
-If you want to set | cat as the default so you don’t have to type it all the time, use this command to set the global: git config --global core.pager cat
+ * If you want to set | cat as the default so you don’t have to type it all the time, use this command to set the global:  git config --global core.pager cat
-There are a lot of global defaults you can set in git.
+* There are a lot of global defaults you can set in git.
 Check the documentation on how to do this.
-Type:  git revert ##################################### --no-edit The # represents the commit number from your log that you’d like to get rid of.
+* Type:  git revert \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\# --no-edit
+ * The \# represents the commit number from your log that you’d like to get rid of.
 The “--no-edit” spares us going into vim to edit a message.
 You may wish to set a different text editor for such things, or learn vim. -_-
-You don’t have to put the full #.
+ * You don’t have to put the full \#.
 The editor will know what to do if you give the first few numbers.
-If you are using cmdr, you can select the text with your left mouse button and dragging.
+ * If you are using cmdr, you can select the text with your left mouse button and dragging.
 Then, if you right-click, the text will insert automatically wherever your cursor is.
 You don’t use ctrl+c and ctrl+v in cmder.
-If you want, you can check your log for the revert commit and actually revert the revert.
+ * If you want, you can check your log for the revert commit and actually revert the revert.
-There are LOTS of ways to roll back changes, some of them VERY complicated.
-I haven’t even come close to mastering this stuff yet.
-Merge your changes with master git checkout master git merge demo
+* Merge your changes with master
+ * git checkout master
+ * git merge demo

+Note that there is a command for simply rolling back the last commit, but this example showed other things that are also important.

-Deleting Files
+#### Deleting Files

+Delting files doesn't work the same way in git as adding or changing them does.
+Removing files and folders can use very different commands.

-Time to get rid of our demo folder.
+* Time to get rid of our demo folder.
 We don’t want that hanging around in the repo.
-Type: git checkout demo
+* Type: git checkout demo
-Go into windows explorer and delete the demo folder.
+* Go into windows explorer and delete the demo folder.
-Type: git status
+* Type: git status
-Git should tell you that a file has been deleted
+ * Git should tell you that a file has been deleted
-Type: git rm demo_yourname -r
+* Type: git rm demo_yourname -r
-Where “demo_yourname” is the name of your demo folder.
+ * Where “demo_yourname” is the name of your demo folder.
-This stages the folder for deletion
+ * This stages the folder for deletion
-There are lots of shortcuts for adding and removing files.
-Check out the documentation for more info.
+ * There are lots of shortcuts for adding and removing files.
+Check out the [git documentation](https://git-scm.com/documentation) for more info.
-Commit and push.
-Now you can see the difference between master  and
+* Commit and push.
+Now you can see the difference between master and demo.